Pope Francis gets a snazzy new Lamborghini -- and auctions it off

 Rome (CNN)The two struck a striking figure: the Pope in his white cassock and his snazzy new ride with its white gleam.

-This photo was taken Wednesday at the Vatican as Pope Francis was gifted with a special edition Lamborgini Huracan.
+This photo was taken Wednesday at the Vatican as Pope Francis was gifted with a special edition Lamborghini Huracan.

 It shows the Pope signing the hood of the car, which is sure to considerably bump up its value.
 (A Huracan already sells for upward of $200,000).